tkhang1999/CZ4015-Call-Me-Maybe/README.md

 service?
 (The percentage of dropped calls is defined as the number of dropped calls divided by the total number of calls; and the percentage of blocked calls is defined as the number of blocked calls divided by the total number of calls.)

-## Analysis and Implementation
-1. Pseudocode for the simulation program can be found from `pseudocode` folder, including one for Event-Scheduling simulation and one for Process-Oriented simulation
-2. Analysis works include Input Modeling, Warm-Up Analysis, and Output Analysis, which can be found from `analysis` folder.
-3. Implementation of the Event-Scheduling simulation can be found from `simulation` folder.